rohintangirala/pictobox/README.md

 }
 ```

-This output can be redirected to a file if desired.
+This output can be written to a file if desired (see optional arguments above).

 ### Example:
 ```sh